-- Gas cylinders are correctly positioned, secured and turned off unless using en-route heating. - All gas operated appliances have been isolated - Loose articles including luton ladder are stowed securely.
-Do not stow tins, bottles or heavy items in overhead lockers. - All lockers and cupboard doors are closed and secured. - Main table is stored or locked in its transit position. - Fridge is on 12V operation and door lock is set. - 230V mains input socket flap is securely closed. - All drain taps are closed. - Tyre pressures and wheel nuts. - Exterior roof rack ladder is raised and secured. - All windows/doors/rooflights are closed and secured. - Exterior step (where fitted) is retracted/ folded in.
+- Gas cylinders are correctly positioned, secured and turned off unless using en-route heating. - All gas operated appliances have been isolated except en route heating where fitted and in use. - Loose articles including luton ladder are stowed securely.
+Do not stow tins, bottles or heavy items in overhead lockers. - All lockers and cupboard doors are closed and secured. - Main table is stored or locked in its transit position. - Fridge is on 12V operation and door lock is set. - 230V mains input socket flap is securely closed. - All drain taps are closed. - •Tyre pressures - Exterior roof rack ladder is raised and secured. - All windows/doors/rooflights are closed and secured. - Exterior step (where fitted) is retracted / folded in